mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 There are many different ways to define and track similarity network data for use in R. In this example, we will show several methods using the affiliation data we used in the previous example.
 Specifically, we will define and weight edges based on similarities in the frequencies of ceramic technological clusters at sites in our Cibola region sample.

-For most of these examples we will use the statnet package and the network package within it rather than igraph because statnet has a few additional functions that are useful when working with similarity data.
+For most of these examples we will use the `statnet` package and the `network` package object format within it rather than `igraph` because `statnet` has a few additional functions that are useful when working with similarity data.
 In the following examples, we will first demonstrate several different similarity/distance metrics and then discuss approaches to binarization of these similarity networks and other options for working with weighted data.

 #### Brainerd-Robinson Similarity {-}